Please Note this information relates to Rover Scouts Victoria members ONLY.

-When a Crew becomes defunct or doesn’t want to hold onto a sword anymore, someone still needs to responsible for the sword.
+When a Unit becomes defunct or doesn’t want to hold onto a sword anymore, someone still needs to responsible for the sword.
 If this happens, please get in contact with the Deputy Chairman and organise for the sword to be handed over.
-The VRC can hold the sword on trust for future incarnations of your Crew or if you don’t want the responsibility anymore, we can find a Crew to adopt your sword and keep it within the movement.
+The VRC can hold the sword on trust for future incarnations of your Unit or if you don’t want the responsibility anymore, we can find a Unit to adopt your sword and keep it within the movement.

 If you don’t hand the sword off to the VRC to accept responsibility for the sword, it needs to be disposed of in a responsible manner.
 This generally means surrendering the sword to the police.

 What does the Unit need to do?